 I’m not sure what it is about the Belles Artes Maduro Robusto that I noticed first: the extremely dark brown wrapper or the extreme box press with its sharply squared off edges.
 I can’t say that I have a preconceived notion of what a typical Brazilian mata fina wrapper looks like, but this is a gorgeous leaf; even in color with a few small veins and some very fine texture on the fingers.
 There’s not a lot of visible oil, but it doesn’t feel dry, either, and the color seems to be darkened further by the use of black ink on both the primary and secondary bands.
 It’s well-rolled, a bit firmer than most traditional box-pressed cigars but still has just a bit of give to it, and each of the three samples is capped near perfectly.
 The foot offers a peppery cocoa powder at first sniff, emphasis on the first descriptor more than the second.
 There’s a bit of chocolate syrup lingering amongst an otherwise dry smell of tobacco leaves, giving the aroma varying amounts of depth, as well as interplay between sweetness and tingling pepper.
 The cold draw is a bit firm with initial notes of chocolate milkshake and just a bit of pepper that takes a few seconds to develop and begin tingling the backside of the lips, though when the chocolate gets heavier it does suggest a bit of molé sauce.

 For all the chocolate I found in the cigar before lighting it, I’m surprised not to get more of it in the first puffs; instead, I’m greeted with a fairly soft, thick and creamy profile, accented by building earthiness and pepper.
-The chocolate isn’t far behind though, as s’mores and chocolate brownies volley the flavor back and frothy the one-inch mark, relegating pepper largely to the nose, though it isn’t the typical run-of-the-mill black pepper, but rather a bit spicier and reminiscent of the sensations from Thai or Szechuan cooking.
+The chocolate isn’t far behind though, as s’mores and chocolate brownies volley the flavor back and forth by the one-inch mark, relegating pepper largely to the nose, though it isn’t the typical run-of-the-mill black pepper, but rather a bit spicier and reminiscent of the sensations from Thai or Szechuan cooking.
 The ash is razor sharp early on and the draw is almost perfectly smooth with plenty of smoke production to boot, settling at a hearty medium body, down just a touch from where it started.
 While I had been trying to decipher the sweet and spicy component to the flavor that has been building, it’s not much longer before the Brazilian Mata Fina tobacco interjects itself as a leading flavor, and the result is both new to my taste buds and incredibly enjoyable, adding a unique and gentle spiciness that easily stands out.